tinymce/tinymce-docs/_includes/release-notes/known-issues.md

 #### Insert/Edit image

-In the current version of TinyMCE, when the focus is on the source input, the tab does not shift the focus to the source button.
-This issue is being caused due to the size input lock component not reading dimensions -> width, or dimensions -> height.
-As a consequence of this issue, image list select box up and down arrow do not change the content.
-To resolve this issue, we need to restructure the code so that the label context is read.
-This issue also affects the dialog select component task.
-This issue will be fixed in the forthcoming release of TinyMCE.
+In TinyMCE Developers Preview version, when the focus was on the source input, the tab did not shift the focus to the source button.
+This issue was being caused due to the size input lock component not reading dimensions -> width, or dimensions -> height.
+As a consequence of this issue, image list select box up and down arrow did not change the content.
+To resolve this issue, we restructured the code so that the label context is read.
+This issue also affected the dialog select component task.
+This issue has been fixed in the current release of TinyMCE.

 #### Context menu component